Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis

 The authors have declared that no competing interests exist.

 {A\arabic{subsection}} {A\arabic{AppDefinition}}

 \makeatletter

-In this section, we provide more formal details on the mathematics underlying the concepts of persistent homology and topological data analysis (TDA) for shapes and images introduced in the main text.
-For a complete discussion on the underlying theory in TDA and applied topology, the interested reader may refer to a detailed literature \cite{Ghrist2008, Carlsson2009, carlsson2014}.
+In this section, we provide more formal details on the mathematics underlying the concepts of persistent homology and topological data analysis (TDA) for shapes and images.
+For a complete discussion on theory in TDA and applied topology, the interested reader may refer to a detailed literature (e.g.~\cite{Ghrist2008,Carlsson2009,carlsson2014}).